mobiusml/mobius_on-premise_doc/source/image_face_recognition.rst

 Face recognition can be used to get:

-* locations (bounding boxes) of the faces;
+* face detection (bounding boxes) of the faces;
-* age estimate for each detected face;
+* age estimate for all detected faces;
-* gender estimate for each detected face;
+* gender estimate for all detected faces;
-* recognize people (provided that they are in the database).
+* person identification (if the person is added to the database with a sample image).

 The face recognition database allows to tag the persons on images and videos.
 Multiple databases can be created and used by specifying a `group_id`.
 A pre-populated database with more than 11 000 celebrities can be provided by request.

-New faces can be registered by providing an image with face and person name (or person ID).
+New faces can be registered by providing an image showing the face of the person and the person name (or person ID).
 More information on how face recognition databases can be created and modified can be found in `Face recognition database`_.

 Prediction
 ----------